naelstrof/UnityJigglePhysics/README.md

 <img width="729" height="790" alt="image" src="https://github.com/user-attachments/assets/e46e8557-701d-4f6a-af59-165897c0f8b1" />

 From which you can then add them to your asset and override the Root Transform slot.

+### Adding Jiggle Scene Colliders to your scene

+Included in the package is a JiggleColliderExample Monobehavior which shows how you would add and remove colliders from your scene.
+These will collide with all jiggle rigs!

 ## Settings